-(a) Unless precluded by this chapter or other law, the Board may dispose of a complaint by:
+- (a) Unless precluded by this chapter or other law, the Board may dispose of a complaint by:

 - (1) stipulation;

 - (2) agreed settlement;

 - (3) agreed order; or

 - (4) dismissal.

-(b) An agreed disposition of a complaint is considered to be a disciplinary order for purposes of reporting under this chapter and an administrative hearing and proceeding by a state or federal regulatory agency regarding the practice of nursing.
+- (b) An agreed disposition of a complaint is considered to be a disciplinary order for purposes of reporting under this chapter and an administrative hearing and proceeding by a state or federal regulatory agency regarding the practice of nursing.

-(c) An agreed order is a public record.
+- (c) An agreed order is a public record.

-(d) In civil or criminal litigation an agreed disposition is a settlement agreement under Rule 408, Texas Rules of Evidence.
+- (d) In civil or criminal litigation an agreed disposition is a settlement agreement under Rule 408, Texas Rules of Evidence.

-Acts 1999, 76th Leg., ch.
-388, Sec.
-1, eff.
-Sept.
-1, 1999.
-Amended by Acts 2003, 78th Leg., ch.
-553, Sec.
-1.052, eff.
-Sept.
-1, 2003.